Table of Contents

 Detail#1: Choose a Good Toilet

 Toilets are one of the few consumer products where some brands and models come new from the factory unable to perform as they’re suppose to.
 The low-flow revolution is why.
 Toilet manufacturers launched new water-saving models with insufficient testing, resulting in a surprising number of toilets that can’t flush properly.
 You can identify the effective models ahead of time at a free website: www.map-testing.com.
 I installed two bad toilets in my house when I built it in the late 1980s before this list came out.
-A few years later I changed them for two lab-tested Toto Drake models and they performed flawlessly, even when there were seven people in the household.
+A few years later I changed them for two lab-tested Toto Drake models and they perform flawlessly in our household of seven people.

 Detail#2: Choose a Powerful Fan